 Potential threats and attack scenarios

-Inappropriate access and/or changes to the Additional Information collected, physical or virtual attacks on data stores..
+Inappropriate access and/or changes to the Additional Information collected, physical or virtual attacks on data stores.

 Consequences of not applying security to the technology

 Consequences of not applying security to the data to which this recommended practice is applied will depend upon the sensitivity of the data being created/preserved.